Deploying Your Static Site

-Deploy your seite site to GitHub Pages, Cloudflare Pages, or Netlify.
+Deploy your seite static site to GitHub Pages, Cloudflare Pages, or Netlify with one command.
+Preview deploys, custom domains, and subdomain support built in.

 Overview